 Allowable and Unallowable Certification Costs

-Producers and handlers who incur annual costs to begin or renew their organic certification during the period October 1, 2021 to September 30, 2022 are currently eligible to receive reimbursement.
-For applicants in Ohio submitting their application to OEFFA: applications must be postmarked by DECEMBER 15, 2022.
+Producers and handlers who incur annual costs to begin or renew their organic certification during the period October 1, 2022 to September 30, 2023 are currently eligible to receive reimbursement.

 - Application fees